littletof/prettyBenching/README.md

 ### Methods

 * **`addResults`**: Stores the run's result into the historic data, enforces all set rules on the results.
 You can specify an `id` in the options to help identify the specific historic data besides the date.
-It useful for example to set it to the tested modules version number.
+It useful for example to set it to the benchmarked module's version number.

-* **`getDeltasFrom`**: Calls `getDeltaForBenchmark` for each benchmark in the provided `BenchmarkRunResults` and return the values as one object.
+* **`getDeltasFrom`**: Calls `getDeltaForBenchmark` for each benchmark in the provided `BenchmarkRunResults` and returns the values as one object.

 * **`getDeltaForBenchmark`**: Calculates `deltas` for given `BenchmarkResult` for each provided property key.